robinmct/Traffic-Object-Detection-using-YOLOv26/README.md

 # SA2 - Implementing YOLOv26 with NMS-Free Detection

-This repository contains an implementation of YOLOv26 with NMS-Free Detection methods.
+This repository contains an implementation of YOLOv26 with NMS-Free Detection.

+GROUP 10
+  - MACATANGAY
+  - VICTORIANO